Kong/docs.konghq.com/app/enterprise/0.35-x/admin-api/vitals/index.md

 intervals.
 The 1-second intervals are retained for one hour.
 The 1-minute intervals are retained for 25 hours.

-If longer rentention times are needed, the Vitals API can be used to pull metrics out of Kong and into a data rentention tool.
+If longer retention times are needed, the Vitals API can be used to pull metrics out of Kong and into a data retention tool.

 ### Health Metrics